UniVE-SSV/SoftwareArchitecture/_docs/http/rest.md

     }
 ]
 {% endhighlight %}
 The returned JSON now contains our repository: look at the entry.
-You have a field "owner", that says who is the owner of the repository, with URLs that identify resources, and some information: for example, we can know that this repository is a private repository, and we have URLs that permit access to underlying resources such as merge requests, commits, etc.
+You have a field "owner", that says who is the owner of the repository, with URLs that identify resources, and some information: for example, we can know that this repository is private, and we have URLs that permit access to underlying resources such as merge requests, commits, etc.
 Let's try to create an issue from the API. <a href="https://docs.github.com/en/rest/issues/issues#create-an-issue">Here</a>, we have all the necessary information about how to build a request to do this.
 We know that we need to perform a POST a body to **/repos/{owner}/{repo}/issues** where *owner* is the id of the owner of the repository and *repo* is the name of the repo (this is like to say: from user 'owner', get the repository named 'repo', and POST a new issue).
 Let's create a minimal body with only the required fields (change owner and repo with your data):
 {% highlight json %}
 {